Shlomo Benartzi: Writing

 Benartzi is the author of three books.
 His first book was Save More Tomorrow—it focused on improving retirement outcomes by using behavioral insights.
 His second book, Thinking Smarter, outlined a new approach to reflecting on major life decisions and setting life goals.
 His most recent book is The Smarter Screen, which outlines the latest research on digital nudging and online behavioral interventions.

 In addition, Benartzi is a frequent contributor to the Wealth section of The Wall Street Journal, where he writes on the subjects of behavioral finance and personalized finance.

 Business activities

-Benartzi has served as Chief Behavioral Economist for the Allianz Global Investors Center for Behavioral Finance.
+Benartzi has been Chief Behavioral Economist for the Allianz Global Investors Center for Behavioral Finance.
 He is currently Senior Academic Advisor for the Voya Behavioral Finance Institute for Innovation.
-In addition, Benartzi has served on advisory boards for Acorns, WisdomTree, idomoo, Morningstar and Personal Capital.
+In addition, Benartzi has been on advisory boards for Acorns, WisdomTree, idomoo, Morningstar and Personal Capital.
 He is also the founder of Digitai, a consulting firm that designs digital interventions that benefit consumers, businesses and society.
 He is also an advisor to Ant Transaction Machines, Inc. ATM.com hosts info concerning this Acorns-flavored idea.

 Government activities

 Benartzi has advised government agencies in the U.S. and abroad while helping to craft numerous legislative efforts.
-Benartzi currently serves as Chief Scientist for the California Digital Nudge Initiative helping the state develop digital interventions to address societal challenges.
+Benartzi is Chief Scientist for the California Digital Nudge Initiative helping the state develop digital interventions to address societal challenges.